Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

-Finally, to complete our Operation's setup, we use the `AddOrpiusOperations` extension method; passing it the GetOrpiusServerUri delegate that returns the Orpius server’s base URL.
+Finally, to complete our Operation's setup, we use the `AddOrpiusOperations` extension method; passing it the GetOrpiusServerUri delegate that returns the Orpius server's base URL.

 ```cs
 services.AddOrpiusOperations(GetOrpiusServerUri);